Wednesday, November 27, 2013

 MANAGING TASKS

 • Task Recognition makes way for efficiency and productivity.
 Tasks need to be recognized in terms of its possible location and ideal schedule.
 Tasks are better managed in a continuous sequence.
-The sequence optimises the postural change, site shifting, usage of amenities and facilities by multiple members, exploits the environmental advantages, adjusts the intense work and rest periods.
+The sequence optimizes the postural change, site shifting, usage of amenities and facilities by multiple members, exploits the environmental advantages, adjusts the intense work and rest periods.

 • For example for cooking an efficient work triangulation is proposed, the nodes consist of basic amenities like cooking, sink and refrigerator (could change with culture and technology) and the connections denote the preparation, defrosting and storing, respectively.
 Similar task management techniques of robots are used for automobile assembly lines.
 Streamlined production plants like garments, electronics, consumer white goods recognise working of each task and the interim carry-over periods and spaces.